This guide will take you through the Pi specific steps of an LFS build.

 Most importantly, the LFS_TGT variable needs to be changed to

 Alright, this is the moment of truth.
-Will you make your way through chapter 5 slow and steady, or just execute the build script and go do something else for 30 hours?
+Will you make your way through chapter 5 slow and steady, or just execute the build script and go do something else for a few hours?
 This is for you to decide ...
 I've done both :)

 Also, here is where you might want to start a tmux or screen session.
 Because if you break your ssh connection or your router has a hickup, your build will just stop.